rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 One of my earliest reactions to a deep dive into Bitcoin, was the thought,

-!!! quote "It also fixes modern art?"
+ > It also fixes modern art?!

-The implications of fiat money reach deep into our society --
+The implications of fiat money run deep into our society, beyond the ever-increasing price of meat and potatoes --
  Politics and War,
  Food and Health,
  Education and Research,
  Science and Innovation --
-and even modern art.
+and yes, even *modern art*.

-!!! quote "Bitcoin fixes this"
+Money operates as a measure of value.
+Money also stores value,
+ value to be used in the future.
+ The time
+ between earning and spending is known as "saving".
+Inflationary money disprupts this cycle, leading to credit and debt, a system of constant spending, because money that constantly loses value is simply worth more now than it will be in the future.

+If you ever wonder why modern societies are struggling with consumerism, environmental catastrophes, health epidemics where supposedly "wealthy" populations are malnourished and dying younger, and fighting endless wars over control of oil -- look no further than the source of all this misery -- fiat money, where unaccountable bureaucrats control the supply of money at the expense of civilization.

+While the current round of non-sustainable monetary parasitism began in 1971, this problem is as old as time.
+Whether it's causal or not can be debated, but societies fall when their money is not sound.
+ No reasonable person can believe otherwise.

+## Bitcoin fixes this

-This oft-repeated quote strikes me as too good to be true, the wishful thinking of youthful idealists who are all theory and no experience, those unprepared for the chaotic realpolitik of life.
+This oft-repeated quote struck me as too good to be true, the wishful thinking of youthful idealists who are all theory with no real-world experience, those unprepared for the chaotic realpolitik of life.

-And yet, if what is claimed about Bitcoin is true, then absolutely it would fix all of the damaging effects of inflationary money.
+And yet, if what is claimed about Bitcoin is true, then it *should* fix the damaging effects of inflationary money.
+ If the supply is truly scarce, now and in the future; and the network is truly decentralized, such that no system of authority can control or kill it, then yes, logically, it would *fix* the problems of fiat money.

 But like I said, this seems to be too good true.
- Like trying to contemplate what life would be like if people were always honest and forthright, if everyone was kind, humble, and forgiving.
-People aren't that way, so it's not helpful to pretend otherwise.
+ Like trying to contemplate what life would be like if people were always honest and forthright; if everyone was kind, humble, and forgiving.
+People aren't always that way, and it's not helpful to pretend otherwise.

+But even so, I could never shake this question.
+Is Bitcoin true?
+How would we even know?

+## Why not other Cryptocurrencies?

+Altcoins are not even attempting to solve the problem Bitcoin solves.
+ They offer no scarcity.
+ They are free market monies that operate as securities.
+ They offer interesting features because they're digital money, but without scarcity over time.

+Bitcoin is scarce over time, now and in the future.
+ It will always be scarce, always.
+ This is why the value will always increase with true economic output, savings will always be rewarded without the need of interest rates.
+ Just a fixed savings whose value will increase in purchasing power.
+ Meaning the quality of consumer goods will increase sufficiently to meet demand.

+> What would it have to look like to be true?

+..Supporting Bitcoin means you are supporting a better future, where prosperity and human flourishing increase.

+..The only way to devalue Bitcoin amongst Bitcoin holders is to reduce human flourishing, which by itself is non-sustainable, obviously because then we're talking about the elimination of human civilization.
+ If civilization is to not only persist but to flourish, then Bitcoin wins.

+If Bitcoin is true, then it wins in the end, redeeming civilization in the process.

+---

 All of this has become broken, deeply broken, by fiat money, specifically monetary inflation.
 Bitcoin aims to fix this; to do what gold failed to do.